ipaleka/algodjango/media/blog-post.md

 # Conclusion

 We introduced the reader to some basic concepts of Python Algorand SDK and the Django framework.
 Use the presented material and [publicly available code](https://github.com/ipaleka/algodjango) to start working on your own projects based on the Algorand blockchain.

+For any question or suggestion you may have, use the [issues section](https://github.com/ipaleka/algodjango/issues) of the algodjango project or use the Algorand [Discord channel](https://discord.com/invite/hbcUSuw).

+Enjoy your coding!